 - A.I.M. eventually came up with a couple biological versions of the Super-Adaptoid.
 The first one was defeated when it absorbed The Sentry's craziness and became useless.
 The second turned out to get overloaded if it absorbed multiple powers in quick succession.
 Since it was intended to fight a team of Avengers, this turned out to be a very Weaksauce Weakness.
 A third version was killed by Deadpool; when it absorbed his healing factor, it also picked up his cancer.

 - Creative Sterility: Being a robot, most Adaptoids don't have a lot of imagination of their own.

 - Killer Robot: His life purpose and what he serves as.

-- Power Copying: The Adaptoid could copy the powers, appearance, and equipment of any superpowered being in close proximity to it.
-It then became a duplicate of that being, visually indistinguishable from it.
+- Power Copying: The Adaptoid could copy the powers, appearance, and equipment of any superpowered being close to it.
+It then becomes a duplicate of that being, visually indistinguishable from it.

 - Secondary Color Nemesis: The Adaptoid is usually colored green.

 - Weaksauce Weakness: The Adaptoid was only capable of copying powers it had witnessed.
 It had limited imagination, incapable of dreaming up complex imagery.
 For example, in Annihilation: Conquest when it was hunting down Phyla-Vell and copied her powers, it couldn't use the Quantum Bands in any way that it hadn't seen her use them.
 This, of course, led to its defeat - even suffering a Villainous Breakdown when it tried to copy the concept of imagination.

 - Bad Boss: He'll shoot minions for running from the latest disaster A.I.M.'s tinkering has unleashed, or just because he's feeling tetchy.
 Also, if they're from Harvard.
 Man hates Harvard.

 - Big Bad: One of the main antagonists of Nick Spencer's Secret Avengers.